Last Updated on February 8, 2023

 - Herbalist Matthew Wood cautions that fresh elderflowers may be harder on the stomach, so use dried flowers if that’s a concern.

-- Use filtered water so your healthy elderflower tea doesn’t contain some of the hundreds of chemical contaminants in most water supplies.
+- Use filtered water so your tea doesn’t contain some of the hundreds of chemical contaminants in most water supplies.
 Here’s more on why you should always filter drinking water.

 Foods and drinks made from flowers are so much fun!
 Here are some other edible and medicinal flowers to know: